kodama78/git-workflow/osx_easy_terminal.md

 ##To Use:

--Go to a folder in your finder
+- Go to a folder in your finder
--Right click on the folder and look for *"Services"* at the bottom (sometimes it glitches and you will need to do this twice) -Select the option *"New Terminal Tab at Folder"*
+- Right click on the folder and look for *"Services"* at the bottom (sometimes it glitches and you will need to do this twice)
+- Select the option *"New Terminal Tab at Folder"*